Scientists Find Brain Cells That Make Pain Hurt

 "The miniscope allows you to track neurons over time while the mouse is behaving normally," says Schnitzer.

-To see neural activity, researchers first inject a fluorescent protein into the amygdala that releases a tiny burst of light when neurons fire.
+To see neural activity, researchers first introduce a fluorescent protein into the amygdala that releases a tiny burst of light when neurons fire.
 Then, the team guides this slender scope deep into the brain to see which neurons flash as the mouse reacts to painful stimuli, like needle pricks.

 When a mouse is in pain it reflexively withdraws, just as our hand does when we touch a hot stove.
 Scherrer says that these reflexive behaviors indicate the sensation of pain, but aren't unpleasant.
 Other behaviors, like avoiding the painful stimulus, or licking the paw that touched it, indicate that the pain is unpleasant.